-From the test the Language Proficiency Assessor, assesses the six ICAO language proficiency skills (comprehension, pronunciation, structure, vocabulary, fluency and interactions).
-The test does not specifically assess phraseology and it is not intended to check technical competence which is tested by the operational examiner although the applicant is expected to understand and react appropriately to situations applicable to their level of experience.
+From the test, the Language Proficiency Assessor, assesses the six ICAO language proficiency skills (comprehension, pronunciation, structure, vocabulary, fluency and interactions).
+The test does not specifically test phraseology which is tested by a radiotelephony examiner and it is not intended to check technical competence which is tested by flight examiners although the applicant is expected to understand and react appropriately to situations applicable to their level of experience.

 The assessment is conducted in accordance with the ICAO holistic descriptors.
 The result of the test is issued as a level according to the ICAO Language Proficiency Rating Scale.
-The scale runs from Preelementary Level (Level 1) to the highest level, Expert Level (Level 6) (See Appendix 1).
+The scale runs from Pre-elementary Level (Level 1) to the highest level, Expert Level (Level 6) (See Appendix 1).